William Murray, 5th Earl of Mansfield

 William David Murray, 5th Earl of Mansfield, 4th Earl of Mansfield, PC (20 July 1860 – 29 April 1906) was a British peer.

+Early life

 The son of William David Murray, Viscount Stormont, Mansfield succeeded to the family earldoms on the death of his grandfather, William Murray, 4th Earl of Mansfield, in 1898.
+The 5th Earl, who was known as 'The most eligible bachelor' in London, he threw lavish parties at Kenwood House.

+Career

 He served in the Grenadier Guards, retiring in 1894 with the rank of captain.
 He chaired several parliamentary committees.
 A friend of King Edward VII, he was sworn of the Privy Council in 1905.

+Personal life

 He died unmarried in 1906 and was succeeded by his brother Alan.